FoxyTheOne/TMS_MusicGalleryApp/README.md

 2. Change logic of login (using token)
 3. Practice using of varied resources (strings, drawable, dimens and colors)

+Homework 03.
+1. Add data saving when screen is rotated
+2. Add screen whith list of countries
+3. Recast app with Fragments instead of Activities

 Created by Alina Piatrova